 An annual post season college football tradition since 1937, Dallas' Cotton Bowl Classic pits top college teams against each other every New Year's Day.

 The official site of "America's Team."
 Don't miss a chance to see the 'Boys in action or tour the training facilities while you're in Dallas.

 See the Infamous Sixth Floor

 This museum is dedicated to preserving and celebrating information on John F. Kennedy's life, career, assassination and death.
 Located on the sixth floor of the Texas School Book Depository building - the very spot the sniper's gun was found - the Sixth Floor Museum let's you gain a feel for how things happened in 1963.

-Founded in 1888, the Dallas Zoo is not only the oldest zoo in Texas, it was the first zoological park in the Southwestern United States.
+Founded in 1888, the Dallas Zoo is not only the largest zoo in Texas.
 Today it has grown to encompass more than 100 acres, making it the largest zoo in the Lone Star State as well.